DeanLight/spannerlib/README.md

 Here is an example of language bash magic.
 ![bash_magic](doc/bash_magic_example.png)

+# TODO@niv: redesign all diagrams involving clients (we don't use those anymore)
 Here is schematic view of the interaction
 ![interfacing with jupyter notebook](doc/Ipython_magic_scheme.svg)